maverickdouble7/Misc/README.md

-# Misc
+# QnA
-Misc codes here
+Queries to be pushed here and answers to the same will be present here.